proedgeconsultsng/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Created a script to print hello world to the screensc
+Created a script to print hello world to the screen Created a script to print a smiley